Meet the research team

 Wendy Swann – Research Manager

-Wendy has over 15 years of experience working on clinical research in older adults, children and more recently mental health, and has a diploma in clinical research.
+Wendy has a number of years of experience working on clinical research in older adults, children and more recently mental health, and has a diploma in clinical research.
 She is an expert on research regulations and legislation, and has vast experience of managing the quality aspects of clinical research.
 This includes ensuring that standard operating procedures are introduced and followed, organising routine MHRA GCP inspections and implementing a microsystems approach to quality improvement.

 Wendy oversees the running of the research office and is responsible for commercial clinical trials and grant application finances.
 She is also involved in developing research champion, recruiting patient research ambassadors and service user involvemennt in research.